Jordan-Swartz/Linked-File-System-C/README.md

 ```
 **Note:**
 - The **root directory** is the top-level node in the system, and both `~` and `/` point to this node.
 Any commands involving absolute paths (`/some/path`) will start from the root. (`~`) is not traversable and will always refer to only the root.
+- the [demo directory](https://github.com/Jordan-Swartz/Linked-File-System-C/tree/dev/demo) contains images of each command in use for additional examples.

 ---